inbo/pywhip/docs/tutorial.md

 If not, a message alerts you to check the errors:

 ```
-Dataset does not comply the specifications, check reports by using the `get_report` method
-for a more detailed information.
+Your dataset does not comply with the specifications, use get_report() for more detailed information.'
 ```

 Default reports are provided as `json` or `html`.
 It is advised to use a context to store